 Colt 1861 Navy (foreground) and 1860 Army (background) "File:Coltnewmodles.jpg" by Michael E. Cumpston is licensed under CC BY-SA 3.0.
 Few firearms have shaped American history like the Colt 1851 Navy and the Colt 1860 Army revolvers.
 Designed by Samuel Colt, these two cap-and-ball revolvers were not only some of the most widely used handguns of the mid-19th century...

-In the annals of American firearms history, few weapons embody the resilience and ingenuity of Southern gunsmithing during the Civil War as profoundly as the Dance Brothers revolver.
-Manufactured in Texas by the Dance family, these rare and distinctive six-shooters served as a crucial alternative to Colt revolvers at a time when the Confederacy was...
+In American firearms history, few weapons embody the resilience and ingenuity of Southern gunsmithing during the Civil War as profoundly as the Dance Brothers revolver.
+Manufactured in Texas by the Dance family, these rare and distinctive six-shooters served as a crucial alternative to Colt revolvers at a time when the Confederacy was desperate for domestically...